soumitra74/zuzu-poc/README.md

 Used simple API key based authentication.
 Refer to the API_KEY_Authentication.md file.

-It support both CLI and API based access.
+It supports both CLI and API based access.
 Refer to CLI_Readme and REST_API_Readme for usage instructions.

 Logging is not implemented yet (WIP).
 For now it uses System.out and System.err for debug information.